-In response to this national demand for physician assistants (PAs), the Joan C. Edwards School of Medicine has developed a physician assistant program with 28 months of rigorous academic courses and challenging clinical rotations as set forth for Provisional Accreditation, per ARC-PA.
+In response to this national demand for physician assistants (PAs), the Joan C. Edwards School of Medicine has developed a physician assistant program with 28 months of rigorous academic courses and challenging clinical rotations.
 Physician assistants are in high demand because they are integrated into all health care disciplines and settings, are cost-effective for the health care industry, and because of the shortage of physicians.
-In fact, according to the Bureau of Labor Statistics, employment of PAs is expected to grow 37 percent between 2016 and 2026.
+As a matter of fact, according to the Bureau of Labor Statistics, "employment of physician assistants is projected to grow 28 percent from 2021 to 2031, much faster than the average for all occupations".